kkrick-sdsu/csu-tide.github.io/docs/jupyterhub/gettingstarted.md

 permalink: /jupyterhub/gettingstarted
 ---

+{: .note }
+This page is currently under construction.
+Information will be updated soon.

 # Prerequisites
 This documentation assumes that you have:
-- Completed all steps in the [Getting Access](./gettingaccess) walk-through.
+- Completed all steps in the [Getting Access](./gettingaccess) walk-through

 ## Logging In
 If you haven't done so already, navigate to JupyterHub at the [Getting Access](./gettingaccess) page and login using your institution email.